How to Efficiently Launch a Brand and Design a Website in Biotech and Life Sciences

 • Establish the audience;

-• Build an email list;
+• Collect email addresses to build an email list;

 • Test the value proposition and messaging;